fbriere/mpv-scripts/doc/audio-file-keys.md

     PGUP  {audio-file} keypress Shift+PGUP
     PGDWN {audio-file} keypress Shift+PGDWN

-You can override the name of the input session used by this script by setting it in *~/.config/mpv/lua-settings/audio_file_keys.conf*:
+You can define a different name for the input session used by this script by setting it in *~/.config/mpv/lua-settings/audio_file_keys.conf*:

     section=some-other-name